COGS9/ucsd-cogs9/pages/syllabus.md

 Assignments will focus on applying the concepts covered in lectures and readings.

 - Three individual assignments submitted through Gradescope
 - Use the Google Doc template link (found on this website under assignments), **make a copy of the template**.
-You do not have edit access to the version that is linked, only the ability to copy it.
+You do not have edit access to the version that is linked, only the ability to copy it
 - One PDF submission per student (ensure your name and PID are on the PDF)
-- You may resubmit as many times as you like before the deadline.
+- You may resubmit as many times as you like before the deadline
-- Late assignments have 5 points deducted within the first 24 hours, and an additional 5 points during the following 24 hours.
+- Late assignments have 5 points deducted within the first 24 hours, and an additional 5 points during the following 24 hours
-- No late assignments accepted after 48 hours.
+- No late assignments accepted after 48 hours

 ### Final Project
-The final project is a two-part report on how you would handle a complicated data science project.
-It’s a culmination of what you learned from the assignments and lectures.
+The final project is a two-section report on how you would handle a complicated data science project.
+It’s a culmination of what you have learned from the assignments and lectures.

-- One report submitted through Gradescope per group
+- One report (per section) submitted through Gradescope per group
 - One PDF submission per group (ensure all your names and PIDs are on the PDF)
 - Your team may resubmit as many times as you like before the deadline
 - Late submissions:
-  - Late assignments have 5 points deducted within the first 24 hours, and an additional 5 points during the following 24 hours.
+  - Late assignments have 5 points deducted within the first 24 hours, and an additional 5 points during the following 24 hours
-  - No late assignments accepted after 48 hours.
+  - No late assignments accepted after 48 hours
+  - The project will be undertaken by groups of 3-5 - this range is strict to ensure fair assessment across groups
+  - Once your group is chosen, email Dr Burrows with your group members
+  - Any changes to the group must be confirmed through Dr Burrows first
+  - Anyone who is unable to find a group can contact Dr Burrows or any of the TAs and you will be allocated one

 Your final will include your data science question as well as all the nitty gritty, whys, and hows of the data science project you have chosen.
 You’ll write about your data science question, find some example data, summarize the data, explain how you would wrangle the data to answer your data science question, and describe the types of analysis you would carry out to answer your question of interest.
 You **WILL NOT** have to actually perform the analysis to answer the question, nor wrangle data, you only write about how you would perform the analysis and what you expect the outcomes will be.

 {: .note .fs-2 }
 To reiterate, your team will make a copy of my Google document template and work on that copy together.
 Make sure to read all the instructions.
 Your team may resubmit as many times as you want up until the submission deadline.
 You will receive feedback along with a grade typically within a week for part 1.
 Feedback from us should be incorporated into part 2 of the final.

 ### Exam
 The final exam is comprehensive and will cover the lectures (and possibly guest lectures).
 An exam review session will be held during discussion section week 10.